NeuroTechX/ntx_slack_archive/devices.md

  >aj, I was only suggesting, I'm using unipolar so multi-polar option is only to keep the door open to experiment with it.
 OpenBCI cython is a good system, but I was aiming at saving on the costs and size, by dropping the RFduino.
 Thanks for considering my opinion.

+8/27/2017 6:43 PM

+ **aj** :

+ >fred-simard I think you are right and I'm updating with both rows.
+Thanks!!